1j01/midiflip/README.md

 You can batch convert files and download the results as a zip file.
 (The files are not uploaded to a server.)

-The web interface supports everything the CLI does (and more at the moment).
+The web interface supports everything the CLI does (and actually more at the moment).

-## Limitations
+## Future Direction

-* You can only look at and change a single note at a time with the current API.
 It would be good to be able to look at the original song as a whole in order to transpose notes back to reasonable ranges like [Automatic MIDI Inverter](https://midi-inverter.herokuapp.com/) does, or do fancier stuff like finding the scale used and mapping it to another.
+(You can only look at and change a single note at a time with the current API.)

-* MidiFlip doesn't deal with time at all, so it doesn't let you reverse a MIDI or change the duration of notes or the tempo.
+MidiFlip could also let you deal in time, reversing a song or changing the tempo, altering the duration of notes, humanizing or quantizing, stuff like that.

-That would be a bit more complicated than just updating pitches.
-But updating pitches wasn't that hard, so...
+It would probably make sense to have two levels of configuration, one where you just define a mapping, and that could be visualized, and one where you just write code to modify the MIDI.
+Either way the results could be visualized, with an embedded MIDI player.

-* MidiFlip doesn't handle pitch bending and portamenti like [AutoMIDIFlip](http://automidiflip.com/) does.
+Could handle inverting pitch bends and portamenti like [AutoMIDIFlip](http://automidiflip.com/) does.
+This would be optional, since you can specify transformations such as simple transpositions.

 ## CLI Installation